UweGerdes/docker-responsive-check/README.md

 Make screenshots for different device viewports and see them on one page with the server.

-The example configs tests use my frontend-development sample application where a user can create an account, confirm, login, modify and delete the account.
+The example configs tests the built in server index.html.
+You find usage info there

 ## Run gulp docker image